Gaillardia aristata: Ecology

-Blanketflower is a fire-dependent, early successional species.
+Blanketflower is a fire-dependent, early- to mid-successional species.
 In addition to fire, it is tolerant of grazing and mechanical disturbance.
-Blanketflower is eaten by domestic sheep, and was found to be a small part of the diets of bighorn sheep, mule deer, desert cottontail, and Richardson's ground squirrel.
+Blanketflower leaves and flowers are eaten by domestic sheep, and may be part of the diets of bighorn sheep, mule deer, desert cottontail, and Richardson's ground squirrel.

-Gaillardia aristata is the host plant of Schinia masoni, a species of flowermoth.
+Gaillardia aristata is mainly pollinated by bees, including bumblebees, leafcutter bees, and sweat bees.
+Butterflies, wasps, and the soft-winged flower beetle also serve as pollinators, and feed on the plant's nectar.
+G. aristata is the host plant of Schinia masoni, a species of flowermoth.
 S. masoni is maroon and yellow, allowing it to blend into G. aristata flowers when feeding and resting.
 S. masoni lays its eggs between disc flowers, and blanketflower seeds are eaten by larvae.
+Seeds are also eaten by deer mice.

 Uses

 Some Plateau Indian tribes used blanketflower to treat wounds and settle fevers.
 Okanagan and Colville peoples used blanketflower to treat backaches, kidney problems, and venereal disease, while Nlaka'pamux people used it for headaches, mumps, and tuberculosis.

-Gaillardia aristata is a widely cultivated ornamental plant, used as a perennial garden flower.
+Blackfeet people used G. aristata to treat gastroenteritis, sunstroke, and skin disorders.
+The plant was also used to treat horse saddle sores and to make rawhide waterproof.